 Each Fairtrade Town campaign is unique and the way in which Fairtrade status is achieved will be different for every community.
 These are some ideas and suggestions on how to get started, get people involved, get inspired and take Fairtrade forward in your area!

 How to get started

-To stay in the loop, sign up to relevant e-newsletters.
+Sign up to relevant e-newsletters.
 'Towns' and 'Latest News' are essential reading for any Fairtrade Town campaign!